Hot Water Installation Specials >> www.thehotwatercompany.co.nz

-Troubleshooting - Common Hot water cylinder Faults
+Troubleshooting No Hot Water - Common Hot Water Cylinder Problems and Faults

-Hot water cylinders Generally have a lifespan of approximately 10 years on average, with that being said we often come across hot water units that have been running perfectly for over 20 years and some that have started faulting in as little as 5-7 years there are a number of reasons which influence the lifespan of a hot water heater such as Water Quality, acidity, location the unit is installed (indoor or outdoor), Material – Enamel or stainless steel tank, water pressure and the list goes on...
+Hot water cylinders Generally have a lifespan of approximately 10 years on average, with that being said we often come across hot water units that have been running perfectly for over 20 years and some that have started faulting in as little as 5-7 years.
+There are a number of reasons which influence the lifespan of a hot water heater such as Water Quality, acidity, location the unit is installed (indoor or outdoor), Material – Enamel or stainless steel tank, water pressure and the list goes on...

 · No hot water